- If bootres.dll is corrupted in Windows 10, your PC can't boot successfully, and you need to fix it.

 - Click the Next button, and then select the Finish option.

-3. Fix the Bootres.dll With DLL Suite
+4. Fix the bootres.dll with DLL Suite

 Check out the DLL Suite that quickly fixes DLL issues.
 You can try out an unregistered DLL Suite version.
 The software includes a Start Scan & Repair DLL Errors button you can press to scan for and fix DLL errors.

 System Mechanic Pro and Windows Repair are two of the best PC repair toolkits that might come in handy for fixing a corrupted bootres.dll.

 So that’s how you can repair a corrupted bootres, or any other DLL, file in Windows 10.
 As a last resort, resetting Windows 10 might also repair the bootress.dll.